JoLeng/sc-leeds-profiling/python_profiler.md

 If you are using a different Python distribution, the `line_profiler` package can be installed through `pip`:

 `pip install line_profiler`

-### Learning objectives
-* Why do I need to profile my code?
-* What impact can I expect on my code?
-* How do I use `line_profiler`?
-* How do I interpret the results?
-* How can I use these results to make my code run faster?

 #### Why do I need to profile my code?